400-Meter Training Articles

 - Train to increase your lactic acid tolerance and base twice a week.
 Example: (6X300 in sets of 2 with a quick 100m jog recovery.
 Allow full recovery between sets.)

-- The oxygen system should be trained once per week.
+- And should train the oxygen system once per week.
 Example: (20-minute easy jog followed by 20 minutes of easy form strides)

 - Athletes should take two days off per week to allow their bodies to recuperate from training fully.
 The conclusions of the Finnish study dovetail with the proven training techniques of the four coaches quoted here.
 With the resources available, you should be able to construct a solid training program.
 I have constructed a few sample weekly programs below to get you started.